 Smash 64's and Melee's CPU's seem to like the R button a bit too much.
 Try starting a match against a high-level Samus and notice how often she tries to grapple you.

-There are spots on every single map in both Smash 64 and Melee that cause CPU level 9s to try and hit you and then kill themselves.
+There are spots on every single map in both Smash 64 and Melee that cause CPU level 9s to try and hit you and then kill themselves, sometimes repeatedly until the match ends!
 This is less common in Brawl.

 AI Luigis in Melee would always use their Green Missile move to recover, even in situations where the Super Jump Punch would be more convenient.